juanca/blog/README.md

 whose purpose was to just display a label and an input element.

+#### Testing

+In addition to testing all presentational component responsibilities, state related tests are required a function of DOM output.

+1. For each state value, the component renders with a default value.
+1. For a given state value, the component renders with the given value.
+1. For each tracked state value, the component updates the state value via some event handler.

 ### Higher order component

 A more versatile approach is decoupling the desired behavior from the desired presentation.